musevlt/mpdaf/doc/cube.rst

 Cube creation
 =============

-There are two common ways to obtain a `Cube <mpdaf.obj.Cube>` object:
+There are two common ways to obtain a `~mpdaf.obj.Cube` object:

 - A cube can be created from a user-provided 3D array of pixel values, or from both a 3D array of pixel values, and a corresponding 3D array of